-NOTE: To calculate the value of labor donations, multiply the number of hours worked by \$29.95 per hour.
+NOTE: To calculate the value of labor donations, multiply the number of hours worked by \$31.80 per hour.
 If the donation is for skilled labor that requires specialized training or licensing, use the rate paid if the services were not donated.
 All donations must be stated in a signed letter from the donor and included in the application.

-Expected FY 2023 Grant Cycle
+Expected FY 2024 Grant Cycle

-Applications will be accepted on a rolling basis between October 2022 and May 2023.
-Applications will be reviewed in three (3) competitive review rounds as outlined below.
+Applications will be accepted on a rolling basis between August 2023 and May 2024.
+Applications will be reviewed in three (3) competitive review rounds as outlined below and contingent upon available funds.